Yurii Andrukhovych: Family

 Yuriy Andrukhovych is the father of the Ukrainian writer Sofia Andrukhovych.

 Political views

 Starting from the late 1980s Andrukhovych was an active participant of the liberal-democratic People's Movement of Ukraine.

 Andrukhovych writes in Ukrainian and is known for his pro-Ukrainian and pro-European views.
 In his interviews, he said that he respected both the Ukrainian and Russian languages and claims that his opponents do not understand that the very survival of the Ukrainian language is threatened.
 During the 2004 presidential elections in Ukraine he signed, together with eleven other writers, an open letter in which he called Sovietic Russian culture: "language of pop music and criminal slang".

-Literary work
+Works

-To date, Andrukhovych has published five novels, four poetry collections, a cycle of short stories, and two volumes of essays, as well as literary translations from English, German, Polish, and Russian.
-Some of his writings for example, The Moscoviad and Perverzion were carried out in a distinct postmodern style.
-A list of some of his major works includes:
+Andrukhovych has published novels, poetry collections, short stories, and essays, as well as literary translations from English, German, Polish, and Russian.